. Types of Loans Available

 Interest rate cap for military members: If you qualify under the Service Members Civil Relief Act, the interest rate on loans you obtained before entering military service may be capped at 6% during your military service.
 You must contact your loan servicer to request this benefit.

 In addition, interest is not accrued (for a period of no more than 60 months) on Direct Loans first disbursed on or after October 1, 2008, while a borrower is serving on active duty or performing qualifying National Guard duty during a war or other military operation or other emergency, and serving in an area of hostilities qualifying for special pay.

 The interest rate varies depending on the loan type and (for most types of federal student loans) the first disbursement date of the loan.
-The table below provides interest rates for Direct Loans first disbursed on or after July 1, 2017.
+View the interest rates on federal student loans first disbursed before July 1, 2019.

 Other than interest, is there a charge for this loan?